OpenGATE/Gate/docs/defining_a_system_scanner_ct_pet_spect_optical.rst

 Description
 ^^^^^^^^^^^

-This system has the particularity to have cylindrical shaped sector components, based on the *cylinder* shape (see figure 3 and Users Guide V7.2:Defining a geometry for definitions), whereas these components are generally boxes in other systems.
+This system has the particularity to have cylindrical shaped sector components, based on the *cylinder* shape (see :numref:`pie_sector` and :ref:`defining_a_geometry-label` for definitions), whereas these components are generally boxes in other systems.

 .. figure:: Pie_sector.jpg
    :alt: Figure 6: pie_sector